irenatfh/CRSSANT/README.md

 * a = number of reads overlapping the left arm of the DG
 * b = number of reads overlapping the right arm of the DG
 4. `_CRSSANT.aux`: auxiliary file containing crosslinking and stem length information, and arm statistics for each DG (see file header)
-5. `_CRSSANT_bp.bed`: BED file containing basepairs for only the DGs that pass structure tests
+5. `_CRSSANT_bp.bed`: BED file containing basepairs for only the structurally valid DGs

 ### Help
 To see specifics on arguments for running CRSSANT, run